-Named Distinguished Professor of Music at the University of Southern California in 2012, Midori works with her students at USC's Thornton School, where she is also Jascha Heifetz Chair and Chair of the Strings Department.
-Midori thrives amidst the challenges presented by her full-time career as educator and administrator at a major university.
+Named Distinguished Professor of Music at the University of Southern California in 2012, Midori works with her students at USC's Thornton School, where she is also Jascha Heifetz Chair.
+Midori thrives amidst the challenges presented by her full-time career as educator at a major university.
 To these commitments she adds a guest professorship at Japan's Soai University, and substantial periods of time devoted to community engagement work.

 Midori's enthusiasm for playing and supporting the music of our time has blossomed into a significant and ongoing commitment.
 Over the years she has commissioned works for a great variety of forces.
-Over all, the individuals Midori has sought out to create new repertoire for the violin represent an impressive array of some of the most talented of today's composers, including Lee Hyla, Rodion Shchedrin, Krzysztof Penderecki, Derek Bermel, Brett Dean, Einojuhani Rautavaara, Michael Hersch, Pierre Jalbert, and now Peter Eötvös.
-The next new work Midori has commissioned - from Austrian composer Johannes Maria Staud - will be premiered at the 2014 Lucerne Festival.
+Over all, the individuals Midori has sought out to create new repertoire for the violin represent an impressive array of some of the most talented of today's composers, including Lee Hyla, Rodion Shchedrin, Krzysztof Penderecki, Derek Bermel, Brett Dean, Einojuhani Rautavaara, Michael Hersch, Pierre Jalbert, Peter Eötvös, and now Johannes Maria Staud.

-In 2004, Midori joined the ranks of published authors with the release in Germany of a memoir titled Einfach Midori (Simply Midori), for the publisher Henschel Verlag.
-It was updated and reissued in German-speaking territories in 2011.
+In 2004, Midori joined the ranks of published authors with the release in Germany of a memoir titled Einfach Midori (Simply Midori) for the publisher Henschel Verlag.
+It was updated and reissued in German-speaking territories in 2012.

 In 2000, Midori received her bachelor's degree in Psychology and Gender Studies at the Gallatin School of New York University, graduating magna cum laude, and in 2005 earned her Master's degree in Psychology, also from NYU.